Real estate

 How to get Caribbean citizenship by investment in real estate

 Caribbean nations make good "Plan B" countries.
-They offer tax optimisation, convenient business opportunities, profitable real estate, comfortable life in a tropical climate, and more.
+They offer tax optimisation, convenient business opportunities, profitable real estate, a comfortable life in a tropical climate, and more.

 Elena Ruda